flavioheleno/idos-sdk-php/README.md

 	->Gates->createNew('18+', true);

 ```
-To see more examples of how to use the SDK and how to call the methods and endpoints, go to ```src/samples``` directory.
+To see more examples of how to use the SDK and how to call the methods and endpoints, go to the [samples/](samples) directory.